Man who filmed viral video of discharged patient in hospital gown speaks out

 What did happen next is he called the police and the ambulance took her right back to the same hospital.

+Suntha was apologetic and stoic as he spoke of this major breakdown in hospital protocol which he says is being reviewed.

+"We take full responsibility for this failure and we are examining our policies and procedures to make sure that this type of event does not happen again."

-She was discharged again we're told, this time put in a cab and sent to a homeless shelter.
+The woman has been discharged again Baltimore-based WMAR reported, this time put in a cab and sent to a homeless shelter.

-Baraka says the woman's mother saw the video online and contacted him.
+Baraka said the woman's mother saw the video online and contacted him.

 She said her daughter had been missing for weeks and she is mentally ill.